 I knew then that the time was coming to make a change Patrick has long awaited: Getting rid of picodollars.
 It took a few weeks before the right moment arrived, but I'm proud to announce that as of today, April 1st 2018, Tarsnap's storage pricing is 8333333 attodollars per byte-day.

 This addresses a long-standing concern I've had about Tarsnap's pricing: Tarsnap bills customers for usage on a daily basis, but since 250 picodollars is not a multiple of 30, usage bills have been rounded.
 Tarsnap's accounting code works with attodollars internally (Why attodollars?
-Because it's easy to have 18 decimal places of precision using 64.64 fixed-point arithmetic.) and so during 30-day months I have in fact been rounding down and billing customers at a rate of 8333333 attodollars per byte-day for years — so making this change on the Tarsnap website brings it in line with the reality of the billing system.
+Because it's easy to have 18 decimal places of precision using fixed-point arithmetic with a 64-bit "attodollars" part.) and so during 30-day months I have in fact been rounding down and billing customers at a rate of 8333333 attodollars per byte-day for years — so making this change on the Tarsnap website brings it in line with the reality of the billing system.

 Of course, there are other advantages to advertising Tarsnap's pricing in attodollars.
 Everything which was communicated by pricing storage in picodollars per byte-month is communicated even more effectively by advertising prices in attodollars per byte-day, and I have no doubt that Tarsnap users will appreciate the increased precision.